leonardo-asad/E-Commerce/README.md

 4) Run npm install inside directory
 5) Run npm start inside the directory.
 6) Open "localhost:3000" in your web Browser and start using the app.
+# TODO
+Build Front End and Connect with the API